 Farris Field features an grass for the majority of its playing surface, with a newly installed artificial turf home-plate area.

-MGCCC's Baseball-Softball Complex opened in XXXX.
+MGCCC's Baseball-Softball Complex opened in 2011.
 It features an indoor practice area, as well as a spacious locker room and coaches offices.